dipjyotimetia/dipjyotimetia.github.io/docs/snippets/cloud/google/appengine.md

 ![image](../../static/img/../../../../static/img/assets/gcloud/appengine_2.png)

 App Engine standard environments is option for applications with spiky or very low traffic with app engine standard apis.

+Difference between app engine flexible and standard

+App engine Flexible gives all the technological capabilities with the only bound of using containers